Murder of Jeff Hall: Death

 Hall bragged that he was teaching his eldest son Joseph to use night-vision equipment and to shoot a gun.

-Eventually, the ten-year-old child told police how he took a .357 revolver from a shelf in the closet, pulled the hammer back, aimed the gun at his father's ear while he was asleep on the couch, and shot him on May 1, 2011.
+The ten-year-old child told police how he took a .357 revolver from a shelf in the closet, pulled the hammer back, aimed the gun at his father's ear while he was asleep on the couch, and shot him on May 1, 2011.

-Joseph told police, that the day before the shooting, his father had threatened to remove all the smoke detectors and burn the house down, while the family slept.
+Joseph told police that the day before the shooting, his father had threatened to remove all the smoke detectors and burn the house down while the family slept.

 Joseph admitted that he was tired of his dad hitting him and his mother.
 His 26-year-old stepmother, Krista, also said that Hall had been violent with her and the son, sometimes losing control and kicking his son in the back.
-He punished his children in varying extremes on a daily basis.
-The police report said that the house was filthy, with the floor littered with clothes, and the odor of urine.
+He punished his children in various ways on a daily basis.
+The police report said that the house was filthy with the floor littered with clothes and a pervasive odor of urine.
 Many weapons were accessible to the children.

 The son was arrested and taken to juvenile hall, while the other four children were taken into protective custody.
 Krista was later arrested and charged with criminal storage of firearms and child neglect.
 Joann Patterson, Jeff's mother and Joseph's grandmother, was given temporary custody of the other four children.
 In a 60 Minutes interview, she said that she was not surprised that Joseph had killed his father, but that she had expected it would not happen until he was older, and said she thought that Jeff becoming a neo-Nazi had hastened it.
 She also said that he had misbehaved by starting fires.

-The son stated his motivation for the killing was an episode of Criminal Minds, where he claimed he saw a kid shoot his abusive father and did not face any consequences for it.
+The son stated his motivation for the killing was an episode of Criminal Minds, where he claimed he saw a child shoot his abusive father and did not face any consequences for it.
 He also believed his father would recover from being shot and that the two of them could reconcile.